Zerg00s/Zerg00s/README.md

 My name is Denis.

-SharePoint 2007-2019, Microsoft 365 Consultant and Developer.
+SharePoint & Microsoft 365 Consultant, Developer.

 It seems that after every large project, I come up with something useful to share on Github.
 You can find the list of my most interesting projects pinned below.